MichaIng/DietPi-Docs/docs/software/distributed_projects.md

 === "Keeping up-to-date"

     Keeping Tor relays updated is important to the safety of both the users and the operator.
 Because of this, automated upgrades are recommended and asked about when first installing.
-Otherwise, use `apt-get update && apt-get upgrade`.
+Otherwise, regularly run the following commands to keep your system packages up-to-date:

+    ```sh
+    apt update
+    apt upgrade
+    ```

 ***